Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 847, 2 units

-Phenomenology of Depth Psychological Cultural and Ecological Work
+Phenomenology and Communication of Depth Psychological Cultural and Ecological Work

-Students orally present their community and ecological fieldwork and research, examining how depth, community, and liberation psychologies oriented their work.
+Students orally present their community and ecological fieldwork and research, examining how depth, community, ecopsychology, and liberation psychologies oriented their work.
 Through reflection on the array of fieldwork, students work toward discerning a phenomenology of depth psychological cultural and ecological work.
-Attention to the interfaces between culture and intrapsychic experience, between cultural/ecological symptom and individual suffering or psychopathology, ecological/cultural/institutional transformation and psychological and communal healing are stressed.
-Students study how such community based depth psychological work is of value to cultural work and to the evolution of depth psychological theory and practice.
-Scholarly and community based communication is explored, including approaches to oral presentation, development of posters, and community publication venues.
-Pass/No Pass.
+Scholarly and community based communication is explored, including approaches to oral presentation, development of posters and short videos, and community publication venues.

 DPC 740, 2 units

-This course explores how cycles of revenge can be interrupted, as well as how efforts of reconciliation and reparation in postconflict situations can pave the path to an ongoing and sustainable peace.
-The limits of peacebuilding in the aftermath of violent conflict will be confronted.
+This course explores how cycles of violence, revenge, oppression, and exploitation can be interrupted, as well as how efforts of reconciliation and reparation in post-conflict situations can pave the path to ongoing and sustainable peace.
+The limits of peace-building in the aftermath of violent conflict will be confronted.

 Frontiers of Liberation Psychologies